The 15 Best Low-Cost Help Desk Software for Small Businesses

 New tickets and assigning users on GrooveHQ

-What GrooveHQ gets right for small teams is that it still feels like working from an inbox.
-You’re replying to emails and chats as usual, but with just enough structure, automation, and AI help in the background to keep things organized as volume grows.
+What GrooveHQ gets right is that it still feels like working from an inbox, but with just enough structure, automation, and AI help in the background.

-• Personal queues for accountability: Each agent sees views like “New,” “Open,” and “Unassigned,” plus filters by inbox or tag.
-It’s easy to focus on your own work and jump in to help teammates when needed.
+• Personal queues for accountability: Agents see simple views like “New,” “Open,” and “Unassigned,” plus filters by inbox or tag, so it’s easy to focus on your own work and jump in where needed.

-• Everything you need to manage a ticket, right where you reply: From inside a conversation, agents can snooze it, reassign it, leave internal notes, or @mention a teammate.
+• Everything you need where you reply: From inside a conversation, agents can snooze, reassign, leave internal notes, or @mention a teammate without changing screens.

-• Macros for common questions: Instant Replies let agents answer common questions quickly, with personalization and direct links to specific knowledge base articles.
+• Macros for common questions: Instant Replies let agents answer repeat questions quickly, with personalization and links to relevant knowledge base articles.

-• Multiple inboxes: Billing, product support, and internal requests can live in their own inboxes, while still being able to switch to an all-in view when you want to see everything at once.
+• Multiple inboxes: Billing, product support, and internal requests can each have their own inbox, with an all-in view available when you want to see everything together.

-• Full customer history in one place: Every past email with a customer stays attached to the thread, so anyone can see what’s already been discussed, what was promised, and whether this is a repeat issue before replying.
+• Full customer history in one place: Past emails stay attached to the thread so anyone can see what was discussed or promised before replying.

 GrooveHQ’s Pros and Cons